 She is the author of the Mischievous Malamute Mystery Series, which first introduced readers to AJ and her Alaskan Malamute, Nicoh, in Gemini Rising.
 Beyond Revenge is the second installment in the series and Blood of Gemini the third.

-She’s hard at work on a new six-part series of suspense novellas, called Six Seasons, as well as the fourth Mischievous Malamute Mystery Series adventure with AJ, Nicoh and Leah…plus, she’s got a few more dog treats stashed in her pockets.
+She’s hard at work on a new six-part series of suspense novellas, called Six Seasons, as well as the fifth Mischievous Malamute Mystery Series adventure with AJ, Nicoh and Leah…plus, she’s got a few more dog treats stashed in her pockets.
 Stay tuned for more details!

 Frequently Asked Questions